IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 for a mixed CWDM and DWDM network topology.

-Although not applicable to this document, it has been noted that the DWDM tunnel model would also support optical tunnel setup in the case of a mixed CWDM and DWDM network topology.
+Although not applicable to this document, it has been noted that the WDM tunnel model would also support optical tunnel setup in the case of a mixed CWDM and DWDM network topology.

 Although not analyzed in this document, it has been noted that the TE